American Institute of Musicology: Musica Disciplina

-In 1946, two years after founding the AIM, Carapetyan began the Journal of Renaissance and Baroque Music, an annual academic journal for scholarly work on medieval, Renaissance and early Baroque music.
-The following year, the journal was renamed as Musica Disciplina (MD).
+The AIM publishes Musica Disciplina (MD), an annual academic journal for scholarly work on medieval, Renaissance and early Baroque music.
 Articles in the journal include analysis, studies and inventory of primary sources relating to early music.
-The journal does not engage in reviews.
+Founded in 1946, the journal was known as the Journal of Renaissance and Baroque Music for its first year of publication.
+MD does not engage in reviews.

 Carapetyan was the chief editor of the journal until his death in 1992.
 Reaney and D'Accone then became co-editors, until Reaney's death in 2008 where D'Accone became the sole general editor until his death in 2022.
+The current editor is Inga Mai Groote of the University of Zürich.